1. DOCUMENT PURPOSE

 i.
 Once restored, the system functions are validated to verify that the system/process functions as intended.
 This may require the involvement of the business unit that owns the affected system(s).

 ii.
-If operation of the system(s) had been interrupted (i.e., the system(s) had been taken offline), it shall be restored and validated, and the system(s) shall be monitored for proper behaviour.
+If operation of the system(s) had been interrupted (i.e., the system(s) had been taken offline), it shall be restored and validated, and the system(s) shall be monitored for proper behavior.

 b.
-If the system(s) has not been changed in any way, but was taken offline (i.e., operations had been interrupted), restart the system and monitor for proper behaviour.
+If the system(s) has not been changed in any way, but was taken offline (i.e., operations had been interrupted), restart the system and monitor for proper behavior.